CloudLabs-Samples/EduLabs/AWS/Fortinet/Getting-started.md

     ![](images/region.png)

-## Task 2: Deploying the FortiGate Next-Generation Firewall solution and Web server**
+## 02: Deploying the FortiGate Next-Generation Firewall solution and Web server**

 1. Search for **key pairs** and select **Key Pairs** from the EC2 feature